code4me/4me-app-builder-nodejs/README.md

 There are two ways to trigger this listener.

-One is to define `integration_instance.create`, `integration_instance.update` and `integration_instance.delete` webhooks in the provider account.
-Then a *single* `generic-installation-changed-lambda` lambda function has to be provisioned that is available to all integrations, similar to the [secrets lambda](#secrets-lambda) triggered by the [integration_instance.secrets-update](#secrets-webhook) webhook.
-This generic lambda should check which integration is involved and pass a message/event to the specific [installation-changed-lambda](#installation-changed-lambda) to configure the connection to the external application for this customer.
+One is to define `app_instance.create`, `app_instance.update` and `app_instance.delete` webhooks in the provider account.
+Then a *single* `generic-installation-changed-lambda` lambda function has to be provisioned that is available to all integrations, similar to the [secrets lambda](#secrets-lambda) triggered by the [app_instance.secrets-update](#secrets-webhook) webhook.
+This generic lambda should check which app is involved and pass a message/event to the specific [installation-changed-lambda](#installation-changed-lambda) to configure the connection to the external application for this customer.

-Another approach used in the [Typeform installation changed handler](#typeform-installation-changed-handler) is to trigger the [installation-changed-lambda](#installation-changed-lambda) based on an event from the [4me secrets webhook listener](#4me-secrets-webhook-listener).
+Another approach, used in the [Typeform installation changed handler](#typeform-installation-changed-handler), is to trigger the [installation-changed-lambda](#installation-changed-lambda) based on an event from the [4me secrets webhook listener](#4me-secrets-webhook-listener).
 The advantage of this approach is that:
 * The `installation changed handler` is triggered after the customer's secrets for the integration have been stored in the AWS Secrets Manager (i.e. the engine is guaranteed that these are available).
 * There is no need for a `generic-installation-changed-lambda` shared by all integrations.